JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 For implementations of [`AnAction`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java), plugin authors should specifically review the documentation of `AnAction.getActionUpdateThread()` in the [](basic_action_system.md) section as it describes how threading works for actions.

-`WriteAction`s currently have to happen on UI thread, so to speed them up, you can try moving as much as possible out of write action into a preparation step which can be then invoked in background (e.g., using `ReadAction.nonBlocking()`, see above).
+`WriteAction`s currently have to happen on UI thread.
+To speed them up, as much as possible should be moved out of the write action into a preparation step which can be then invoked in the background (e.g., using `ReadAction.nonBlocking()`, see above).

-Don't do anything expensive inside event listeners.
+#### Event Listeners

+Listeners must not perform any heavy operations.
-Ideally, you should only clear some caches.
+Ideally, they should only clear some caches.

-You can also schedule background processing of events, but be prepared that some new events might be delivered before your background processing starts, and thus the world might have changed by that moment or even in the middle of background processing.
+It is also possible to schedule background processing of events, but be prepared that some new events might be delivered before the background processing starts
+— and thus the world might have changed by that moment or even in the middle of background processing.
-Consider using [`MergingUpdateQueue`](%gh-ic%/platform/ide-core/src/com/intellij/util/ui/update/MergingUpdateQueue.java) and `ReadAction.nonBlocking()` to mitigate these issues.
+Consider using [`MergingUpdateQueue`](%gh-ic%/platform/ide-core/src/com/intellij/util/ui/update/MergingUpdateQueue.java) and `ReadAction.nonBlocking()` (see [](#read-action-cancellability)) to mitigate these issues.

+#### VFS Events

-Massive batches of VFS events can be pre-processed in background, see [`AsyncFileListener`](%gh-ic%/platform/core-api/src/com/intellij/openapi/vfs/AsyncFileListener.java) (2019.2 or later).
+Massive batches of VFS events can be pre-processed in the background, see [`AsyncFileListener`](%gh-ic%/platform/core-api/src/com/intellij/openapi/vfs/AsyncFileListener.java) (2019.2 or later).